flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 int &ref2 = ival; // error: non-const reference to a const object
 ```

-3. A const reference can be initialized as a right value or a different type.
+c) A const reference can be initialized as a right value or a different type.

 ```
 int i = 42;